Why choose a target date fund?

 It’s important to bear in mind when the target date fund assumes you will retire.
-The PensionBee Tailored Plan has a retirement age of 65, which is just below the UK State Pension age.
+The PensionBee Tailored Plan has a target retirement age of 65, which is the same UK State Pension age.

 Lifestyling pension plans and their downsides

 The glidepath model of gradual investment allocation is a more sophisticated approach than one of the most common alternatives, the ‘lifestyling’ model.
 The lifestyle model is similar to the glidepath model but uses a much smaller mix of assets (usually two to three).